lunfardo314/verkle/README.md

 256 possible values of the byte plus one for an optional commitment to the terminal value in each node.
 So constant `d = 257` in the trusted setup, hence the _257-ary trie_.

-Original keys of arbitrary length without hashing them to 32 bytes are used to build the trie.
+Keys in the trie are of arbitrary length.
+They are prefixes of the keys from the state's key/values storage.
+So, the structure of the trie follows the hierarchical structure of the state.
-This results in shorter keys, more predictable and slow-changing structure of the trie.
+This allows commit to partitions of the state and results in shorter keys, more predictable and slow-changing structure of the trie.
-Any key can point to a terminal value and same time it can be a prefix in other keys.
+Any key in the trie can point to a terminal value and same time it can be a prefix in other keys.
 As it is seen from the implementation, the special 257th "character" does not introduce any significant overhead.

 ## Repository and dependencies